This page is intended to give you some of the basic information you will need to know if you are interested in becoming a beekeeper.

 Highly prone to drifting

-Head buts beekeeper as defensive action
+Head buts beekeeper as a defensive action

-Short distance foragers, causing tendency to rob
+Short-distance foragers, causing a tendency to rob

 Slow spring buildup